He was ready for the season to start - or not.

 "For the most part, guys are going to play," whether it's in the NHL or in another league if there's a lockout, Ference said.
 "That's part of our lifestyle.
 You can't just sit around and twiddle your thumbs and hope things work out.
 We're lucky that we work in a sport where there are a lot of options."

 The Bruins continued to make their way to the Boston area this week in time for training camp, even though it's becoming increasingly unlikely that the NHL season will start on time.
 The collective bargaining agreement expires on Saturday, and talks on a new one have stalled.

 Commissioner Gary Bettman has said owners will lock the players out if a new agreement isn't reached before the deadline.
-The last time that happened, owners cancelled the entire 2004-05 season before getting a new system that rolled back salaries 24 per cent.
+The last time that happened, owners canceled the entire 2004-05 season before getting a new system that rolled back salaries 24 percent.